Click here to edit using the old editor

 • Coaching And Mentoring

-Engage in continual self-reflection, evolving strategies to improve your own professional practice and acquire and demonstrate leadership, team working and partnership-working skills in a policing context.
+This module looks at leadership within policing, and specifically the coaching and mentoring processes.
+You will cover the processes of continual self-reflection, evolving strategies to improve your own professional practice and how to acquire and demonstrate leadership, team working and partnership-working skills in a policing context.

 • Response Policing